ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 This document describes HTTP Datagrams, a convention for conveying multiplexed, potentially unreliable datagrams inside an HTTP connection.

-In HTTP/3, HTTP Datagrams can be conveyed using the QUIC DATAGRAM extension.
+In HTTP/3, HTTP Datagrams can be sent unreliably using the QUIC DATAGRAM extension.
 When the QUIC DATAGRAM frame is unavailable or undesirable, they can be sent using the Capsule Protocol, a more general convention for conveying data in HTTP connections.

 HTTP Datagrams and the Capsule Protocol are intended for use by HTTP extensions, not applications.